 Also of interest is that Ogden has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Ogden are very well educated compared to the average community in the nation: 34.69% of adults in Ogden have a bachelor's degree or even advanced degree.
+The education level of Ogden citizens is very high relative to the national average among all cities (21.84%): 34.69% of adults in Ogden have a bachelor's degree or even advanced degree.

 The per capita income in Ogden in 2022 was $29,368, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $117,472 for a family of four.
 However, Ogden contains both very wealthy and poor people as well.